Lost in the Andes!: Plot

 The story features Donald and his three nephews as members of a museum-sponsored expedition searching for the source of a number of square "artifacts" held in the Duckburg museum, recently revealed to be square eggs when Donald drops one and it cracks open.
 There is a rising interest, both scientific and financial, to find the source of these eggs and the chicken that laid them.
 However, the only thing known about them is that they came from Peru and were found somewhere in the Andes.

-During their journey to South America, the nephews use some of the old square eggs from the museum to make an omelette.
+During their journey to South America, Donald's nephews use some of the old square eggs from the museum to make an omelette.
 This causes the members of the expedition to come down with food poisoning.
 By the time their boat reaches Peru, the only ones that have recovered enough to continue the expedition are the youngest in the group and the lowest in hierarchy — Donald and his nephews.

 Their search for the square eggs in the Andes seems hopeless, as the local population sees them either as insane or as suckers to be fooled into buying artificial eggs.
 Finally, they meet a very old man who tells them of how his father once came into possession of square stones similar to their own.
 The father had found them on the body of an American explorer who had emerged from a neighboring valley, which is covered in perpetual mist.
 The explorer, who had wandered the valley to the point of exhaustion, died soon afterward.
 The old man's father later sold some of the "stones" in a local village and these ended up as the square eggs at the museum.

 The Ducks follow the dead man's path into the mists and after days of effort they find a populated valley in the mountains, hidden by the mists.
 The inhabitants are entirely cubical with square heads and noses.
 They speak with an old American Southern accent taught to them by their previous visitor, the dead man, Professor Rhutt Betlah (a wordplay on Rhett Butler) from Birmingham, Alabama, who had discovered their valley during the late 19th century.